ntrepid8/ex_redis_pool/README.md

 ## TODO

-- automatic re-association with a connection pool after a crash
+- add start_link function to run the `ExRedisPool.RedisPool` module in a different supervision tree